2nd Test: India vs Australia Scoreboard | Taiwan News

-BANGALORE, India (AP) — Scoreboard at stumps Sunday after the second day of the second cricket test between India and Australia at M. Chinnaswamy Stadium:
+BANGALORE, India (AP) — Scoreboard at the end of India's second innings Tuesday on day four of the second cricket test against Australia at M. Chinnaswamy Stadium:

 |India 1st Innings: 189